network-analytics/libyangpush/README.md

 meson test
 ```

-## Branches
+# Branches
 The main branch is the stable branch that contains code which has been validated.
 The feature/register_schema branch contains code for the following functionalities that has not been reviewed yet:
 - Generate a registration list for registering schemas
 - Create post json schema for YANG model

+The devel branch contains code and functions that have been newly developed on top of the main branch and that is undergoing examination.

-The code in the feature/register_schema branch is the most up-to-date.
-It will be merged to main after testing.
+The code in the feature/register_schema branch contains function for registering schemas into schema registry.

 ## Contribution
-This library is done by Zhuoyao Lin, a 2nd year master student in Ecole Polytechnique during her internship at Huawei Ireland Research Center, as an individual contributor.
+This library is done by Zhuoyao Lin, as an individual contributor.